sarahkaarina/similaritymodels/README.md

 # Installation

-To install the package into your R/RStudio enviornment, use the folloing command:
+To install the package into your R/RStudio enviornment, use the following command:

 $ devtools::install_github("sarahkaarina/similaritymodels")